nginxinc/nginx-gateway-fabric/site/content/overview/gateway-architecture.md

 For example, the Cluster Operator is denoted by the color green, indicating they create and manage all the green resources.

-## The NGINX Gateway Fabric Pod
+## The NGINX Gateway Fabric pod

-The NGINX Gateway Fabric consists of two containers:
+NGINX Gateway Fabric consists of two containers:

 1. `nginx`: the data plane.
 Consists of an NGINX master process and NGINX worker processes.
 The master process controls the worker processes.
 The worker processes handle the client traffic and load balance traffic to the backend applications.
 1. `nginx-gateway`: the control plane.
 Watches Kubernetes objects and configures NGINX.